alyons/sweepercalc-2.0/README.md

 ## Building for Deployment

- - Create a Lightsail instance with the `` script as the launch script.
+Use [this video](https://www.youtube.com/watch?v=z525kfneC6E) as a basis for building the application.

- - Run [Project In Progress] to parse data... (could do a few things to make that work)
+1. Create a Lightsail Ubuntu Container with `lightsail-compose.sh` as the launch script
- - ???
+2. Create a Loadbalancer and attach it to the container
- - Profit
+3. Map Route53 to the Load Balancer with the correct url
- - There is terraform, please use it
+4. Create a Certificate in Lightsail (you cannot use ACM with Lightsail)